Applications

 • Reactions of cats to different bird sounds

-• Trying to see if cats have unique paw prints
+• See if cats have unique paw prints

 • Pet preferences for fruit, meat & vegies; cat wet meat or dry biscuits